-Parsley Soup with Meatballs
+Easy Parsley Soup with Meatballs

 I still had half a celery head left after making meatballs in celery sauce.
 Once you start blending the fresh parsley into the sifted soup, you will see how bright that green color is!

 - 9 oz meat mince (250 ml)